RecceRaven/ConcertFinder/README.md

-# Project Title
+# Mr. Commodus

-A brief description of what this project does and who it's for

 ## Project Description

-This project was developed by U of T Bootcamp Students as a means for users to find concerts locally and by province or state, and then see on a map where the venue is located.
+This project was developed by U of T Bootcamp Students as a means for users to find concerts locally and by province or state, and then see on a map where the venue is located so that the user may find the appropriate event to attend.

 ## Features

 - Light/dark mode toggle
-- Ability to search for concerts by city or state
+- Ability to search for concerts by city
 - See venues on a map
 - Filter concerts by Genre
-- Share button
 - Use of Ticketmaster API
 - Use of Mapbox API